Monday, February 8, 2016

 Just an awesome runner to watch.

-Check the Youtube at 12 minutes for some Thomas highlights.
+Check the YouTube at 12 minutes for some Thomas highlights.

-Comets tend to burn brightly and then flame out quickly and the career of Duane Thomas was exactly that, but for those that watched him run (and still can through YouTube), he was a tough back to forget...
+Comets tend to burn brightly and then flame out quickly and the career of Duane Thomas was exactly that, but for those who watched him run (and still can through YouTube), he was a tough back to forget...

 Welcome, Duane Thomas to the forgotten superstars' universe...